 If you haven’t been out to visit ROCK, call 512-930-7625 to schedule a tour to see ‘Healing Thru Horses’ in person.

 Founder and Chief Executive Officer

-Director of Therapy & Research / Physical Therapist Hippotherapy Clinical Specialist
+Director of Therapy & Research / Doctor of Physical Therapy/ Physical Therapist / Hippotherapy Clinical Specialist

 AHA, Inc. Member Therapist